sdg002/SimplePerceptron/Book/Readme.md

 ﻿This project contains PowerShell scripts and supporting files that were used for explaining the basic concepts of Perceptrons

-1)SimplePerceptronTraining - Demonstrates the the very fundamental learning principles behind Rosenblatt's perceptron using the SGN() activation function
+**SimplePerceptronTraining** - Demonstrates the the very fundamental learning principles behind Rosenblatt's perceptron using the SGN() activation function